 Year 11s will study for their Edexcel Function Skills in English qualification.
 This has three components: a reading paper, a writing paper and a recorded Spoken Word component.
 In the first term year 11 will be given many opportunities to develop their skills in fact-finding, presenting information and forming an opinion.
 This will include all three skills of reading, writing and speaking.
 Towards the end of the term they will be recorded speaking according to the level they are working at.

-Our topics at the start of Year 11 are money and basic operations are repeated.
+Our topic at the start of Year 11 is number which includes understanding the 4 main operations and the language surrounding this.
+For those that are able to, we learn about fractions, decimals and percentages. money and basic operations are repeated.
 This gives the students and staff a final decision as to what qualification pathway will be taken.
 A blended learning approach is taken with continued use of OT applications, online independent learning and practical activities to help secure the knowledge needed.

-In the second part of Autumn, students learn about time.
-Depending on the qualification pathway, students will learn about analogue clocks and digital time, seasons of the year, converting between seconds, minutes and hours in a highly differentiated way.
-12 and 24-hour clocks and conversions also feature as do multi-step word problems to reinforce the importance of understanding language throughout the topic.
+In the second part of Autumn, students learn about money.
+Depending on the qualification pathway, students will learn about multi-step word problems to reinforce the importance of understanding language throughout the topic.
 Baseline and end of topic assessments feature throughout the academic year.

 Pupils in Years 10 and 11 work towards gaining an Entry Level qualification in science.
 This term pupils will be completing work from units that explore forces, the Solar System and aspects of Earth science.